department-of-veterans-affairs/vagov-content/pages/privacy.md

 <h3>Digital Analytics Program</h3>

-We participate in the <a href="https://digital.gov/dap/">Digital Analytics Program</a>, a government-wide analytics tool for federal agencies.
+We participate in the <a href="https://digital.gov/dap/" target="_blank">Digital Analytics Program</a>, a government-wide analytics tool for federal agencies.
 As part of this participation, this website uses Google Analytics Premium.
 Please refer to the following policies on Google’s website for more information:
 - <a href="https://policies.google.com/privacy?hl=en" target="_blank">Google’s main privacy policy</a>
 - <a href="https://developers.google.com/analytics/" target="_blank">Cookies & Google Analytics on Websites</a>
 - <a href="https://tools.google.com/dlpage/gaoptout?hl=en" target="_blank">Opt out of Google Analytics Cookies</a>